reframe-hpc/reframe/docs/manpage.rst

      Querying of the node state and submission of the test job are two separate steps not executed atomically.
      It is therefore possible that the number of tasks assigned does not correspond to the actual nodes in the given state.

-     The default policy is to use the ``IDLE`` state which conforms to Slurm's convention for idle nodes.
+     If this option is not specified, the default allocation policy for flexible tests is 'idle'.
    - Any positive integer: Flexible tests will be assigned as many tasks as needed in order to span over the specified number of nodes from the node pool.

    .. versionchanged:: 3.1